Product

 The slotting and storage systems you choose can depend on many factors like available space, product type, weight and dimensions, pickers’ safety etc. To adapt to variable demand during the holidays, try Dynamic Slotting (as opposed to Static Slotting) so you can keep shuffling around products based on their velocity.
 High velocity products should always be stored at the pick face so they can be grabbed quickly.

-Safety first: improve speed without causing accidents
+Safety first: Improve speed without causing accidents

 Your warehouse teams will be working more quickly during this busy time, so accidents are more likely than usual.
 With moving machinery like forklifts, and an additional temp workforce the warehouse space will get more crowded.
 Fatigued employees are also more distracted and likely to make mistakes, which can be dangerous to themselves or others.
 Make sure to check for possible hazards in your warehouse to minimize injuries and improve workflow.